-The subsequent certificate dated 24 May 2018 (at pages 62-64) confirms the adequacy of the Assembly Commission's contribution of 19.9% for the coming year.
+The subsequent certificate dated 14 May 2019 (at pages 60-62) confirms the adequacy of the Assembly Commission's contribution of 19.9% for the coming year.
 The current funding level is adequate to meet current benefits.
-These statements are based on the Scheme's assets and liabilities at the valuation date.
-These statements fully comply with the requirements of the Institute of Actuaries and Faculty of Actuaries Guidance Note GN9.
+These statements are based on the Scheme's assets and liabilities at the valuation date and exclude any costs arising from the McCloud judgement and GMP equalisation.
+These statements fully comply with the requirements of TAS 100 and TAS 300 issued by the Financial Reporting Council..
 The next triennial valuation is due as at 1 April 2020.